muxyz/website/index.md

 </p>
 <p>
 There is an opportunity for us to build the next system of intelligence using an emergent model.
-Crowdsourcing our own power and development, we can potentially build an open general AI not governed by the tech incumbents.
+Crowdsourcing our own power and development, we can build an open general AI not governed by the tech incumbents.
 </p>
 </div>